-"I saved all the money I could so I could once again get that feeling of utter thrill, of bravery, of challenge, of strength.
-I wanted to feel the fear of things not going to plan, of needing to be vulnerable and of being independent."
+"I saved all the money I could, so I could once again get that feeling of utter thrill, of bravery, of a challenge, of strength.
+I wanted to feel the fear of things not going to plan, of needing to be vulnerable, and of being independent."

 I left my home on Auckland’s North Shore for the first time in 2012.
-It was a four month stint to explore Europe and America, and to fulfil my aching wanderlust and discover a little more about me.
-Cliché I know, but by the time I left university, my direction lacked and the thought of settling down in the same place I was raised filled me with anxiety.
+It was a four-month stint to explore Europe and America and to fulfil my aching wanderlust and discover a little more about me.
+Cliché I know, but by the time I left university, my direction lacked, and the thought of settling down in the same place I was raised filled me with anxiety.
 I needed to escape, explore, excite my world.
-So I booked my tickets and planned my ‘OE’.
+So I booked my tickets and planned my ‘OE’ (Overseas Experience).

-Four months of unrestrained adventure ensued and my wanderlust was well and truly fed.
-My desire to see every corner of the globe overwhelmed my internal demons telling me to ‘settle down in Auckland’.
+Four months of unrestrained adventure ensued, and my wanderlust was well and truly fed.
+My desire to see every corner of the globe overwhelmed by internal demons telling me to ‘settle down in Auckland’.
 I loved crossing borders to welcome new cultures.
-My trip flew by and before I knew it, I was back doing the same thing I had been only months earlier.
+My trip flew by, and before I knew it, I was back doing the same thing I had been only months earlier.
 I felt I had barely scratched the surface of what was out there.

 So I saved.

 I think the misconception of travel or moving abroad is that you lose the connection with your home, but you don’t at all.
-If anything, you feel more grateful and empowered to appreciate all you have there.
-And that it will never change.
-You are only ever one plane ride away and your friends & family are always ready and waiting for your visit.
+If anything, I feel more appreciative of all I have there.
+You are only ever one plane ride away, and your friends and family are always ready and waiting for your visit.
 Real friendships never falter, no matter where you are in the world.
 If there is anything I know confidently about moving abroad, it is that.

-But before this, I have a plane to catch…to somewhere I know better than anywhere and a trip I ensure I make every year…back to Aotearoa…to where my roots are still strong and always will be.
+But before this, I have a plane to catch somewhere I know better than anywhere and a trip I ensure I make every year – back to Aotearoa – to where my roots are still strong and always will be.
 No matter where my feet land.

-Rebecca Benson is a Kiwi living in London.
-She’s a client manager at a brand and marketing agency and loves fashion styling.
-The next place on her travel wishlist is Bali or Thailand.
+Rebecca Benson is from New Zealand.
+She works as a client manager at a brand and marketing agency in London and loves fashion styling.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!